DiasporeUnizar/smartest/README.md

-# smartest
-aSsessMent frAmework foR deTEctors of integrity attacks to Smart meTers
+# smartest: aSsessMent frAmework foR deTEctors of integrity attacks to Smart meTers

 This repository includes an experimental framework for assessing the quality and performance of detectors of integrity attacks to smart-meters.